Anthropology of the Brain: Consciousness, Culture, and Free Will (2014) suggests our minds extend beyond our bodies

 A May 23, 2017 Quanta article is entitled: “The Thoughts of a Spiderweb: Spiders appear to offload cognitive tasks to their webs, making them one of a number of species with a mind that isn’t fully confined within the head.”

-I was keen to read about the anthropology of the brain after I read a book by City of Toronto Councillor John Filion.
-The latter book has prompted me to read more widely about how the human mind works.
+I was keen to read about the anthropology of the brain after I read a book by City of Toronto Councillor John Filion, which has prompted me to read more widely about how the human mind works.

 Some things we don’t know, about anything.
 “I don’t know” can, as has been remarked at an interview about death and dying on CBC Metro Morning on Nov.
 12, 2015, be a great way to start a conversation.
 As with any interaction, such a conversation can lead to many insights.